SoftwareSystemsLaboratory/prime-commits/README.md

 ##### Note on Graph Export Options

-Arguements `-c`, `-o`, and `-x` can be of any of the formats that `matplotlibs.pyplot.savefig` function exports to.
+Arguement `-o` can be of any of the formats that `matplotlibs.pyplot.savefig` function exports to.

 - `-h`, `--help`: Shows the help menu and exits
-- `-c`, `--closed-issues-graph-filename`: The filename of the output graph of closed issues
 - `-i`, `--input`: The input JSON file that is to be used for graphing
-- `-o`, `--open-issues-graph-filename`: The filename of the output graph of open issues
+- `-o`, `--output`: The filename of the output graph
-- `-x`, `--joint-issues-graph-filename`: The filename of the output graph of open and closed issues